-- Have earned a bachelor's degree in music from a recognized institution. - Demonstrate the ability to successfully pursue graduate study.
-Above-average academic achievement in general and in music courses is required. - Demonstrate, by audition, a professional level of performing ability.
-Auditions may be arranged by calling the Music Department at 718-960-8247. - Have taken the following courses or their equivalents: Music Theory (12 credits); Form and Analysis (including symphony and concerto) (3 credits); and courses in Music History covering the major periods from 1600 to the present (12 credits).
-Deficiencies must be made up for no credit. - Demonstrate, by examinations, proficiency in music theory and history. - If conditionally admitted, make up not more than 12 credits of specified undergraduate coursework, finishing in no more than three consecutive semesters.
+- Have earned a bachelor's degree in music from an accredited institution. - Demonstrate the ability to successfully pursue graduate study.
+Above-average academic achievement in general and music courses is required. - Demonstrate, by audition, a professional level of performing ability.
+Auditions may be arranged by calling the Music Department at 718-960-8247. - Have taken the following undergraduate courses or their equivalents: Music Theory (12 credits); Form and Analysis (including symphony and concerto) (3 credits); and at least 12 credits in Music History.
+Deficiencies must be made up for no credit toward the M.A.T. - Demonstrate, by examination, proficiency in music theory and history. - If conditionally admitted, make up not more than 12 credits of specified undergraduate coursework, finishing in no more than three consecutive semesters.